FIRE-Phoebe/Gas_Price_analysis/README.md

 - EVS: Explained variance score; measures how well out model can account for the variation in the dataset.
 (1.0 indicatesthat model is perfect.)

     <img src='Resources/images/Model_evaluation.PNG' width=700 height=150>
+ANN MODEL Performance??

 ## Results
+According to our machine learning results, the Multiple Linear-Regression Model 1st attemp, we have the intercept is 2.81, the biggest factors to affect the all grades gas price are: Midgrade: 84.78%, Premium: -55.64% and Diesel: 43.81%.
+However, the gas types are significant from the OLS regression results that indicates their p-values are zero even the R-squared is 1.0.
+Obviously, the gas types and all grades gas are correlated.
 MRM1:
 - intercept: 2.81
 - coefficients:

      <img src='Resources/images/mrm_1.PNG' width=900 height=50>

+Besides, after the Multiple Linear-Regression Model 2nd attemp, we have the intercept is 2.64, the biggest factors to affact the all grades gas price are: Midgrade: 32.98%, Premium: 23.61% and Diesel: 6.66%.
+Although we add addiional factors to our dataset, the biggest factors are still the same.
+In the OLS regression results, it also indecates the gas types are significant correlated with all grades gas price.
+Thus, the gas types are considered as dummy variables in our data.
 MRM2:
 - intercept: 2.64
 - coefficients: